Monadical-SAS/redux-time/README.md

 {
     type,        // human readable description, e.g. TRANSLATE or OPACITY path,        // an RFC-6902 style javascript patch path, e.g. /ball/style/top or /path/to/array/0
-    start_time,  // ddetermines when animation is active, defaults to immediately (new Date).getTime() duration,    // duration of the animation in ms (Infinity is allowed) end_time,    // optional instead of duration (Infinity is allowed) start_state, // initial state of the animation, e.g. {top: 0, left:0}
+    start_time,  // determines when animation is active, defaults to immediately (new Date).getTime() duration,    // duration of the animation in ms (Infinity is allowed) end_time,    // optional instead of duration (Infinity is allowed) start_state, // initial state of the animation, e.g. {top: 0, left:0}